KBeas21/ManagerChallenge/README.md

-# This is a coding challenge
+# This is a coding challenge for SuprTEK via Brooksource

 To understand the coding challenge go to the [resources directory](./resources) to see the coding challenge requirements.